artsandmetaphysics/goodlifeodyssey/posts/2020-06-20-euthyphro-and-a-common-morality.md

 ---
 title: >
-  _Euthyphro_ and a Universal Religious Morality
+  _Euthyphro_ and a Universal Morality
 description: >
   I connect _Euthyphro_'s first two definitions of piety to the belief in a universal moral standard among religions.
 ---